Codecademy/docs/content/python/concepts/iterators/terms/iter.md

 ## Using iter() with iterables

-When using iterables, it is usually not necessary to call `iter()` or deal with iterator objects yourself.
-The for statement does that automatically for you, creating a temporary unnamed variable to hold the iterator for the duration of the loop.
+When using iterables, it is usually not necessary to call `iter()` or deal with iterator objects.
+The for statement does that automatically, creating a temporary unnamed variable to hold the iterator for the duration of the loop.

 Run the two code examples below to see that they produce the same results :